 Recent studies show that most Americans will spend an average of 19 years of their adult life single.
 Some of those will “play the field,” some will be serially monogamous before finding a lasting partnership, and some will choose to spend some or all of that time celibate.
 Other research shows that many people in long term relationships will go through a period of involuntary celibacy—celibacy foisted upon them by circumstances beyond their control and not of their choosing because of the medical or emotional unavailability of a long term partner.
 Premature ejaculation, for example, can be so frustrating for the partner that it leads to avoidance of sexual contact.

 Involuntary celibacy can destroy a marriage or long term partnership, but it doesn’t have to.
 Dr. Rosenquist has successfully treated many relationships where sex had been scarce or absent for months and years at a time.

 Sex Therapy with Dr. Sara

 Dr. Sara Rosenquist is a Board Certified Clinical Health Psychologist (ABPP) and Fellow of the Academy of Clinical Health Psychology (FACHP).
 She is a sex therapist certified by the American Association of Sex Educators, Counselors, and Therapists (AASECT), and an approved consultant, certified in the practice of hypnosis by the American Society of Clinical Hypnosis (ASCH).
-DrSara helps families, couples and individuals with hypnosis, sex therapy, marital therapy, marriage counseling, sex addiction, postpartum depression, and infertility issues.
+DrSara helps families, couple, and individuals with hypnosis, sex therapy, marital therapy, marriage counseling, sex addiction, postpartum depression, and infertility issues.
 She is the author of “After The Stork: The Couple’s Guide to Preventing and Overcoming Postpartum Depression”, and enjoys working with clients from her office in Cary, NC.